bradrf/eof/README.md

 ### Final Thoughts

 Apologies for such a manifesto-esque dump.
 I had hoped this would be short-and-sweet.
 Oh well.
 Hopefully this helped.
 I do appreciate having your attention this one last time, so thanks for sticking around, and for folks I've known, friends, and family: most of you are pretty damn awesome.
 I reserve the right to judge everyone else later, once I learn more.

+If you're the kind of person that would like to do something on my behalf, I'd ask that you try to reduce the amount of suffering you may be [causing animals](https://www.3movies.wtf/) and/or contributing something to [Cocoon House](https://www.cocoonhouse.org/).
+And, if you or someone you know needs help, you can try [988 Lifeline](https://988lifeline.org/).